Infinitietechnologies/laravel-updraft/README.md

 2. Upload the update package using the provided form
 3. The system will process the update and display the results

+The web interface provides a user-friendly way to upload and apply updates, with detailed error messages if something goes wrong.

 #### Via Artisan Command

 ```bash